Go directly to product information

 General advice

 • Siltimur is used whole, crushed.
-Roast the siltimur beforehand to deepen the aroma (smell and taste).
-Also when you grind siltimur, do that at the last moment.
+Roast the siltimur beforehand to enhance its aroma (smell and flavor).
+Also, when grinding siltimur, do so at the last minute.

 Save: